Antminer S9K S9SE Hash Board Repair Guide

 IV.
 Routine Maintenance Process

-1. Routine testing: First carry out visual inspection of the computing board to be repaired to see if there is displacement, deformation, burning of small cooling fin?
+1. Routine testing: First carry out visual inspection of the hash board to be repaired to see if there is displacement, deformation, burning of small cooling fin?
 If there is such phenomenon, it has to be processed first; if the small cooling fin is displaced, remove it first and then clear the black adhesive, and then re-adhesive after repair.

 Secondly, after it’s confirmed no problem visual inspection, the impedance of each voltage domain can be detected first to detect whether there is a short circuit or an open circuit.
 If found, it must be handled first.